Godfrey Mwakikagile: Early life and family

-Mwakikagile was born on 4 October 1949 into a middle class Tanganyikan family at Kilimani Hospital, a government hospital in the town of Kigoma, Western Province of Tanganyika – what is now mainland Tanzania – his sister Maria at a Catholic hospital in nearby Ujiji on 1 April 1951, his brother Lawrence at a government hospital in Morogoro, Coast Province, on 29 September 1952.
-Besides Kigoma and Morogoro, Tanga and Muheza, his father also worked as a medical assistant in Kilosa, Coast Province.
-And his brother Lawrence years later became an army officer in the Tanzania People's Defence Forces (TPDF).
+Mwakikagile was born on 4 October 1949 into a middle class Tanganyikan family at Kilimani Hospital, a government hospital in the town of Kigoma, Western Province of Tanganyika – what is now mainland Tanzania – his sister Maria at a Catholic hospital in nearby Ujiji on 1 April 1951, his brother Lawrence at a government hospital in Morogoro in Eastern Province, a coastal region, on 29 September 1952.
+Besides Kigoma and Morogoro, Tanga and Muheza, his father also worked as a medical assistant in Kilosa, Eastern Province.
+And his brother Lawrence years later became a captain in the Tanzania People's Defence Forces (TPDF).

 His parents moved from Tanga to Kigoma in May 1949 five months before he was born.
 They lived in Muheza and Tanga where his father worked as a medical assistant in the late 1940s.
-His paternal grandfather Kasisika Mwakikagile, who came from Mwaya (Mwaja) in what is now Kyela District, also lived and worked in Tanga first, then in Muheza, years earlier in the 1930s.
-He died in Muheza in 1937 and was buried at Power Station, Muheza, Coast Province, the year after his son Elijah started school in 1936 in Standard One at Tukuyu Primary School in Rungwe District in the Southern Highlands Province.
+His paternal grandfather Kasisika Mwakikagile who came from Mwaya (Mwaja) in what is now Kyela District, also lived and worked in Tanga first, then in Muheza, years earlier in the 1930s.
+He died in Muheza in 1937 and was buried at Power Station, Muheza, Eastern Province, the year after his son Elijah started school in 1936 in Standard One at Tukuyu Primary School in Rungwe District in the Southern Highlands Province also simply known as Southern Highlands.

 His son Elijah Mwakikagile was also born in Kyela – Lwangwa, Busale ward – but grew up in Rungwe District of which Kyela District was once a part.

+He had an older son William Mwakikagile who was also born in Kyela and moved to Northern Rhodesia, renamed Zambia, in 1943 and never returned to Tanganyika.
+He died in Zambia in the 1990s.
 His grandson Godfrey who lived in different parts of Tanganyika since birth also spent some of his early years in Rungwe District.
 He also lived in Kyela – Kandete, Itope ward – for some time when he was a child, according to his autobiographical writings.
-Godfrey's paternal grandmother Laheli Kasuka Mwaibanje who also once lived with her husband in Kyela where their son Elijah was born came from Mpata village in the ward of Kabula in Selya in Busokelo in the eastern part of Rungwe District.
+Godfrey's paternal grandmother Laheli Kasuka Mwaibanje, who also once lived with her husband in Kyela where their son Elijah was born, came from Mpata village in the ward of Kabula in Selya, Busokelo, in the eastern part of Rungwe District.

+Godfrey's paternal great-grandfather, the father of his grandmother Laheli Kasuka, was Kasofu Mwamwaja (Mwaibanje) from Masoko, the heartland of Rungwe District.
+Kasofu Mwamwaja named his daughter Kasuka (Mwakasuka) after his mother who was Godfrey's great-great-grandmother.
+She was named after her paternal grandmother according to custom, a practice common among members of their ethnic group.
+Kasuka was the mother of Kasofu Mwamwaja.

+Godfrey's other paternal great-grandfather was Mwakalinga from Mwaja, Kyela.
+Mwakalinga's other family names were Mwapwele and Mwamanyeta.
+Mwakalinga was the father of Godfrey's grandfather Kasisika Mwakikagile.